-Note D (\$1,000,000) was scheduled to mature on November 22, 2019 but the term of the Note was extended for 3 years to November 22, 2022.
+Note D (\$1,000,000) matures on November 22, 2022.
 The Note will be convertible at the option of the holder, into common shares in the Company at a price per share of \$1.21, in the thirty-day period prior to maturity of the Note.
-The note bears interest at a rate of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at then market price for the Common Shares, subject to TSX Venture Exchange approval.
+The note bears simple interest at a rate of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at then market price for the Common Shares, subject to TSX Venture Exchange approval.